skye1349/contextual-ai-reader/README.md

 It can use local AI assistant CLIs such as Codex and Claude Code, or direct API-token backends such as OpenAI and Anthropic.

-This is an unofficial community plugin.
-It is not affiliated with OpenAI, Anthropic, or Obsidian.

 ## Features